 An app that you can list used items for sale.
-It is user-friendly, and there are ratings for the sellers and buyers to help you weed out potential scammers or people that don’t show up and things that can be an inconvenience to sift through on your own.
+It is user-friendly, and there are ratings for the sellers and buyers to help you weed out potential scammers or people who don’t show up and things that can be inconvenient to sift through on your own.

 Nextdoor is a neighborhood community.
 I like using their sales page because it keeps it within the community.
 People can check for things for sale from nearby neighbors before looking for used items they will have to travel to pick up.